 Advanced Latin Selections throughout Roman History will continue to develop students' skills through exposure to authentic literature with an emphasis on poetry.
 The curriculum includes selections of Vergil, Horace, Catullus, Ovid and others.
-Fee: This course requires a student fee.

-Grade Level: 12

-Course Credit: 1 credit, two semesters

 Prerequisite: Advanced Latin Selections throughout Roman History

 AP Latin focuses on the in-depth study of selections from two of the greatest works in Latin literature: Vergil's Aeneid and Caesar's Gallic War.
 The course requires students to prepare and translate the readings and place these texts in a meaningful context, which helps develop critical, historical, and literary sensitivities.
 Throughout the course, students consider themes in the context of ancient literature and bring these works to life through classroom discussions, debates and presentations.
 Additional English reading from both of these works help place the Latin readings in significant context.
-Fee: This course requires a student fee + fee for AP Exam.